Anything But Conservative: Legacy

-As a result of the ABC Campaign all federal Conservative candidates lost their seats in Newfoundland and Labrador and remain unpopular in the province.
-In the 2011 federal election, the Conservatives gained a single seat in Newfoundland and Labrador, likely as a result of the later changes to the equalization.

-The provincial Progressive Conservatives led by Williams won 44 out of 48 seats in the provincial elections.

-Williams remained the Premier of Newfoundland and Labrador until his retirement in 2010.
-He retired from politics on December 3, 2010.
+After the ABC Campaign, all federal Conservative candidates lost their seats in Newfoundland and Labrador.
+In the 2011 federal election, the Conservatives gained a single seat in Newfoundland and Labrador.
+The provincial Progressive Conservatives, led by Williams, won 44 out of 48 seats in the provincial elections.
+Williams remained the Premier of Newfoundland and Labrador until his retirement from politics in 2010.